Longtime Deer Park baseball coach Argenziano dies at 74

 “He was an old-school disciplinarian who knew how to get the best out of you,” said former major league pitcher Joe Valentine, who graduated from Deer Park in 1997.
 “Coach was a mentor, confidant, motivator and father figure.
 He encapsulated it all.”

-Argenziano, of Islip, who had dementia for the past three years, tested positive for COVID-19 on April 19 at the Bristal Assisted Living facility in Sayville.
+Argenziano, of Islip, who had dementia for the past three years and lived at the Bristal Assisted Living facility in Sayville, tested positive for COVID-19 at Southside Hospital in Bay Shore on April 19.
 He died at the age of 74 early Saturday morning.

 “My dad battled the COVID-19, but his fevers were out of control,” said Ryan Argenziano of Sayville, the current baseball coach at Deer Park.
 “It’s amazing how many lives he’s impacted.
 Our family is blessed with so many great memories.”